 Mama San Fish Curry with Okra Tomato Tamarind with Homemade Spices

 When you are there for lunch or dinner, make sure you do not leave until you try their desserts.
-They have come up with the most creative desserts, fusioning western and eastern methods of cooking.
-The end result is a selection of wonderfully crafted dishes that forces us to try their other desserts when we next head down to Kuala Lumpur.
+They have come up with the most creative desserts, fusing western and eastern methods of cooking.
+The result is a selection of wonderfully crafted dishes that forces us to try their other desserts when we next head down to Kuala Lumpur.

 Nutella Pak Boi Buns with Vanilla Ice Cream and Kintamani Espresso

 Confused by the name of this dish?
 Don’t worry.
 You are not alone!
 But, we are glad we ordered this dish anyway.
-Essentially chinese buns filled with nutella, you get a sinfully good kick as you bite into the bun.
+Essentially Chinese buns filled with Nutella, you get a sinfully good kick as you bite into the bun.
 Before long, the buns are all finished, eaten into our tummies.
 The vanilla ice cream and espresso is next.
 Of course, it’s up to you to decide how this dessert should be eaten.
-Our take would be to treat it as a standard affogato, and pour the absolutely rich Kintamani espresso shot into the vanilla ice cream.
+Our take would be to treat it as a standard affogato and pour the absolutely rich Kintamani espresso shot into the vanilla ice cream.
 Delicious.
 Or, you could take an espresso shot on its own and have your vanilla ice cream.
 Whatever floats your boat! :)

 “Kampung Snicker” Peanut Butter Parfait with Butterscotch & Chocolate-coated Peanut

 Yeap.
 Another delicious dessert that threatens to burst our tummies!
-Mexted together with a variety of ingredients, including peanut butter, chocolate, peanuts, we did not really know what we were eating at one point.
+Mixed with a variety of ingredients, including peanut butter, chocolate, peanuts, we did not really know what we were eating at one point.
 The only thing we noticed was how good it was.
 Honestly, how do they come up with such unique dishes?
 But anyway, the important point is to order this dish.
 Really.

 It is good to know that this restaurant comes with a bar as well.
-So, for some wishing to enjoy pre-dinner drinks, or a chill-out session after dinner, would be happy to know about this.
+So, for some wishing to enjoy pre-dinner drinks or a chill-out session after dinner, would be happy to know about this.
 While they serve the usual selection of alcoholic beverages, do try their Mama San signatures, such as the Espresso Ginger martini or the Coconut Passionfruit Pineapple Daiquiri.
 Of course, they also have a few types of Mojitos as well!

 Heading there for breakfast?
 They’ve got you covered too!
 The interesting part of this restaurant is that they serve mostly western cuisine for breakfast, which means you get to indulge in items like eggs ben, ricotta pancakes, and the likes.
 This is not to say they have neglected the Eastern options.
 Far from it!
 Try their take on the humble Hainanese chicken rice, chicken wanton mee, or the Vietnamese pho!